-A full list of features is defined at the SRS stage, and then comes the prioritization.
+A full list of features is defined at the SRS prod, and then comes the prioritization.
 MVPs should include enough functionality to showcase the project concept to the target audience.
 However, at the same time not so many that will slow the development process down and distract users from the main thing—the idea and the quality of its presentation.
 The prioritization of features also takes into account the actual budget and timing of the project.

 At Surf, we offer our clients to conduct a brief CJM workshop where we together with the client’s stakeholders identify primary features to be included in the MVP.
 We define and visualize the user’s steps, determining their expectations from the interaction with the elements of the system.
-Then, based on this map, we form a general list of features, which we distribute by importance and stages of development: from crucial ones for MVP to the ones that will be included in a full-fledged product.
+Then, based on this map, we form a general list of features, which we distribute by importance and prods of development: from crucial ones for MVP to the ones that will be included in a full-fledged product.